 Gaming: Champions Online is going costless in 2011, although paying members will still have access to exclusive content.
 Think the upcoming release of DC Universe Online had anything to do with it?
 Or am I just being a Speculative Suzy...

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://comicsalliance.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://comicsalliance.com using your original account information.